Here's a quick checklist for making a will in North Carolina:

-No. You can make your own will in North Carolina, using Nolo's do-it-yourself will software.
+No. You can make your own will in North Carolina, using Nolo's Quicken WillMaker & Trust.
 However, you may want to consult a lawyer in some situations.
-For example, if you think that your will might be contested or if you want to disinherit your spouse, you should talk with an attorney.
-Nolo's will-making products tell you when it's wise to seek a lawyer's advice.
+For example, if you think that your will might be contested or you have especially complicated goals, you should talk with an attorney.
+See Do I Need an Attorney to Make My Estate Plan?

 To finalize your will in North Carolina:

 Only "disinterested" witnesses who do not stand to inherit anything should sign your will since "interested" witnesses can lose the gift you leave them or their spouse by serving as your witness.
 N.C.
 Gen. Stat. § 31-10.

 A holographic will does not need to be witnessed, but it must be completely in your own handwriting.
 N.C.
 Gen. Stat. § 31-3.4